abhinavhh/abhinavhh/README.md

 # <p align="center">Pursuing btech degree in <strong>computer science engineering</strong></p>

 <h3>I am a third-year BTech student passionate about Full Stack development.
 Currently, I am learning and exploring various technologies to enhance my skills in this field.</h3>
-i want to create a ppt for presentation of my mini project BHUB it must  need to have introduction, existing system (problem statement ) , proposed system , system design ( architecture , dfd, table design) , implementation , final output , future scope , and conclusion : BHUB is a website for uploading and reading books , with user register page , login page , after login interface for reader, author, admin is different , for readers there is different genre they can choose book and view details and read them , book is either paid or free . reader can also like , comment and review the books.
-On author page they can upload books from there, they can see who were read their books and they can see the reviews also.
-An admin can see all the details of the website .
-Create a prompt for making a ppt for this project